1300 Participants Needed

 The trial information does not specify if you need to stop taking your current medications.
 It seems the study focuses on managing and adjusting your medications based on genetic testing rather than stopping them.

-How is the Personalized Therapeutics Clinic (PTC) treatment different from other treatments for managing multiple medications?
+What prior data suggests that the Personalized Therapeutics Clinic is safe for managing multiple medications?

 MR